pipkav/pipkav.github.io/testimonials.md

 Read testimonials from current and former students:

+> I attended a business English course online and the course was really useful and Pip responded to our needs and wants.
+Very positive about the interactive way of teaching!
+Pip is a very positive person with good feedback!
+The thing I liked most was the interactiveness and the fun we had together. -- **Kim**

 > Pip was recommended to me for my English classes and it is the best decision I have ever made.
 Her classes are very practical, and she adapts to all my needs in order to improve in the areas I need.
 In addition to